 How will it be assessed?

-The GCSE course is divided into two components:
+We follow the OCR course for GCSE – the course is divided into two components:

 Art & Design Portfolio (60%):

-This is the coursework component (September of Year 10 to January of Year 11); you will submit 1 unit selected from the work you have produced over the course.
+This is the coursework component (summer term Year 10 to January of Year 11); you will submit 1 unit (project) selected from the work you have produced over the course.
 There will be continuous individual assessment of coursework (as already experienced at Key Stage 3) and this work can be improved to gain higher marks.

 Art & Design Externally Set Task (40%):

-You will choose a topic from a selection set by the exam board in January of Year 11, and develop a project over a nine-week period; this unit is completed at the end of April during a ten-hour exam under supervised conditions.
+You will choose a topic from a selection set by the exam board (OCR) in January of Year 11, and develop a unit (project) over a set period; this unit is completed by the beginning of May during a ten-hour exam under supervised conditions.

 Further information: